tprakash17/sensugo-monitoring-setup-kubernetes/README.md

 ## Prerequisites
 * Working kubernetes cluster with admin privilege.
-* storageclass with the name `performace-retain` for volumes to be configured dynamically for `ETCD` and `InfluxDB`.
+* storageclass with the name `performance-retain` for volumes to be configured dynamically for `ETCD` and `InfluxDB`.
 Feel free to change it in the files or create one within cluster.

 ## Setup